vagzikopis/vptree/README.md

 # Vantage Point Tree
-Implemenation of a Vantage Point tree using pthreads, OpenMP and Cilk frameworks
+Implemenation of a Vantage Point tree using pthreads, OpenMP and Cilk frameworks.

-To create executables type "Make" in the command line. vptree_sequential - Sequential implementation vptree_pthreads - Implementation using pthreads vptree_openmp - Implementation using OpenMP vptree_cilk - Implementation using Cilk
+To create executables type "Make" in the command line.

+Executables:

+* vptree_sequential - Sequential implementation

+* vptree_pthreads - Implementation using pthreads

+* vptree_openmp - Implementation using OpenMP

+* vptree_cilk - Implementation using Cilk